A lot of people around the world are finding it extremely difficult to lose those extra pounds of fat that have rendered them as obese or overweight.

 You can also swap the cheddar cheese in the military diet plan with any other variety of cheese.
 But you must watch your calories so that you don’t end up overshooting it.
 Dairy products in general and cheese, in particular, vary a lot in calories.
 So you need to pay more attention to not only the calorie count but also your portions.

 If you want to stay away from all things dairy, you can go for another form of protein or eat an egg.

-If you don’t want cottage cheese in your military diet plan, you can substitute it with ham, eggs, or plain Greek-yogurt.
+If you don’t want cottage cheese in your military diet plan, I totally understand that.
+The best military diet substitute for cottage cheese is ham, eggs, or plain Greek-yogurt.
 You can also set your sights on cheddar cheese or ricotta.